openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 ### Limitations

-Sensors appear in this table while their encryption keys are loaded into RAM on the Router.
+Sensors appear in this table while their encryption keys are loaded into RAM on the LRS.
 As the amount of RAM on the device is limited, only the most recent 20 sensors will be displayed in this table.
 This may become possible with future hardware revisions.

 ## Settings

-The BAX router has the ability to route streams of data to various different data sources.
+The BuildAX LRS has the ability to route streams of data to various different data sources.
 The Settings page is used to turn on/off different streams, and switch between streaming formats (binary or plaintext).
 The form is arranged by stream type.